FAQ

 ANSWER:

-All Avalanche Science functions plan to be arriving at the trailheads by 4:00 PM.
-Most Avalanche Science clients are driving back by 4:30 PM.
+Most Avalanche Science clients are back at the trailhead by 4 PM, and driving back by 4:30 PM.
 Arrival back in Boise is likely after 6:30 PM.